MinecraftForge/Documentation/docs/datagen/server/tags.md

 Method           | Description
 :---:            | :---
-`add`            | Adds an object to a tag.
+`add`            | Adds an object to a tag through its resource key.
 `addOptional`    | Adds an object to a tag through its name.
 If the object is not present, then the object will be skipped when loading.
-`addTag`         | Adds a tag to a tag.
+`addTag`         | Adds a tag to a tag through its tag key.
 All elements within the inner tag are now a part of the outer tag.
 `addOptionalTag` | Adds a tag to a tag through its name.
 If the tag is not present, then the tag will be skipped when loading.
 `replace`        | When `true`, all previously loaded entries added to this tag from other datapacks will be discarded.
 If a datapack is loaded after this one, then it will still append the entries to the tag.
-`remove`         | Removes an object or tag from a tag.
+`remove`         | Removes an object or tag from a tag through its name or key.

 ```java
 // In some TagProvider#addTags